 In some rare instances, you may find a company needing a welder and willing to provide training, even to someone without prior experience.
 Since welding is a skill-based occupation, some sort of formal education, either through a mentor or a welding program is highly recommended.

 There are many industries in need of welders, so if you find a job posting that mentions “some experience preferred,” then don’t be shy about applying.
 Many companies know that they will need to provide training, and they are prepared for that.
 If you have the right personality for the job, then it’s worth it to the company to get you trained and working as a welder.

 How Old is Too Old to Start a Welding Career?

 Welding can be physically demanding.
-It’s not a matter of your age, it’s more dependent on whether you can handle the physical demands of the job in a safe manner.
+It’s not a matter of your age; it’s dependent on whether you can handle the physical demands of the job in a safe manner.
 You'll stand for long periods of time, as well as remaining hunched over a project, or needing to remain in an awkward position for an extended amount of time.
 To be a good welder, you’ll need to have good hand-eye coordination and manual dexterity.

 The average age of welders in the United States is 55, with less than 20 percent under 35 years old.
-Starting a welding career at the age of 30 will enter you into a profession of people right in your age group!
+Starting a welding career at the age of 30 will let you enter into a profession of people in your age group!
 There will be many in the same boat as you.